Jamiski80/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 0 - this script prints the absolute path name of the current working directory
+Task 1 - This script display the contents list of the current working directory